 Sorry for the blurry photo 😉

-For painting the white risers I love using the small rollers that I mentioned in my supplies list.
-They work really well with my favorite white paint.
 I use the rollers on the risers and a little bit on the sides and I cut in and painted the rest with my good brush.

 Just look at the bad shape the stairs were in:

 I mentioned painters tape for people who like to tape before painting.
-I personally just cut in freehand with a good brush now when I paint certain projects.
+I personally just cut in freehand with a good paintbrush now when I paint certain projects.
 This one was one of those projects.

-And here is the view we have right now with the gray outdoor deck stain and the gray bamboo flooring.
+And here is the view we have right now with the gray outdoor deck stain and the gray bamboo hardwood flooring.

 Around that corner, it goes up another flight of stairs.
-So it would have been natural wood downstairs, gray wood on landing, natural wood again on another set of treads and gray wood again upstairs… which is why I wanted to make the transitions flow better somehow.
+So it would have been natural wood downstairs, gray wood on landing, natural wood again on another set of treads, and gray wood again upstairs… which is why I wanted to make the transitions flow better somehow.

-Before and after to show you how it ties in with the gray floor which is Pearl City Click Bamboo by Lumbar Liquidators by the way.
+Before and after to show you how it ties in with the gray floor which is Pearl City Bamboo by Lumbar Liquidators by the way.

 This is not where this story ends though.
 I would have loved for the stair treads to remain natural light wood like the downstairs flooring.
 It just didn’t look so good because of the quality of the wood and how damaged it was.